 Autre Chose — two disques of live Willie — was recorded in France during a March/April 1982 tour with a new backing trio.
 The choice of material is eclectic, beginning with “Tennesse [sic] Waltz” performed a cappella and including all of his best(-known) songs, plus some new things.

 Continuing along his odd Boston-and-Paris path, Alexander recorded a spare album that excludes guitar and rock in favor of keyboards for a bluesy, late-night sound: Tap Dancing on My Piano has the loose, funky feel of old friends tinkering in the studio.
 Basically, Willie accompanies himself on piano with varying amounts of harmonica, sax and drums thrown in for accent.
 There’s nothing here you would call arranged: even the busiest tracks sound like a first rehearsal.
-The boozy, seemingly extemporaneous “I’m So Lonesome I Could Cry” is a heartwarming highlight; the rest varies from Randy Newmanesque (“The Ballad of Boby Bear,” named after a drummer of Willie’s acquaintance who does spell it that way) to the bizarre (“Me & Stravinsky Now”).
-A modest and appealing slice of sincerity.
+At times, the nearly random piano pounding can be a real patience-tester although a boozy, seemingly extemporaneous swipe at Hank Williams’ “I’m So Lonesome I Could Cry” is a highlight.
+The rest varies from Randy Newmanesque (“The Ballad of Boby Bear,” named after a drummer who does spell it that way) to the bizarre (“Me & Stravinsky Now”).

 The Dragons Are Still Out finds Alexander back to rocking with a full-strength rock trio, horns, co-producer/co-writer Erik Lindgren on keyboards and even a cellist.
 Fearlessly covering a wide range of styles — from a unique interpretation of “Slippin’ and Slidin'” to the improvised weird-piano autobiography of “Me and Dick V.” and the inadvisable (but not completely embarrassing) “WA Rap” — as well as more typical (and more exotic) fare, The Dragons Are Still Out proves that this old-timer is neither out of touch nor out of tricks.
 With some different tracks, In the Pink is the American equivalent.